tloriato/tloriato.github.io/_posts/2025-01-18-the-bullish-case-for-zcash.md

 The bullish case for any valuable asset is the culmination of several cataclysms coming together in a period of high adoption and a market opportunity to seize.
 With several already in motion, Zcash may finally be poisoned to benefit from this trifecta.

 #### Zcash is Valuable
 Zcash is not a science fair project focused on researching mathematical breakthroughs.
-As we will see, it is the hardest and most useful money ever invented.
+As we will see, Zcash has the potential to become the best store-of-value in the world.
 This article is not a theoretical one or privacy propaganda.
-It is the outline plan for Zcash's possible exponential growth over the next few years, with extreme wealth captured by its holders.
+It is the outline plan for Zcash's possible tremendous growth over the next few years, with this value being captured by its holders.

 In his "The Bullish Case for Bitcoin" essay, Vijay Boyapati expands on the ideal properties a store-of-value should have.
 He highlighted eight elementary attributes of it:
 - It needs to be **durable** and **portable**.
 It must not be perishable or easily destroyed and be easy to transport and store.
 It should also allow for long-distance trade and protection against theft.